vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 + ### grid-columns

-If you think the default 12-column grid gives you not the flexibility you were looking for you can change the default via this variable globally.
-Doing this after you already designed your way through a layout in the browser you might face some pain tough.
-Take it with a grain of salt— it’s just an educated warning since I haven’t been there before.
-I mean it’s probably nothing tragic but manual adjustments for individual rows / columns seem like a given.
+If you think the default 12-column grid gives you not the flexibility or structure you were looking for you can change the default via this variable globally.
+Doing this after you already designed your way through a layout in the browser might make you face some pain tough.
+Take it with a grain of salt— its just an educated warning since I haven’t been there before.
+I mean its probably nothing tragic but manual adjustments for individual rows / columns seem like a given.

-Let’s through a couple of reasonable examples around:
+Let’s go through a couple of reasonable examples:

 Sass:
 ``` sass